microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 inspect and figure out why.

-The Processor portion of Dynamic Telemetry permit a developer to craft little traps for their bugs;  you cna easily imagine using a [loose schema](PositionPaper.ClearFailuresViaSchema.document.md) that describes certain logs and what good and bad looks like!
+The Processor portion of Dynamic Telemetry permit a developer to craft little traps for their bugs; you can easily imagine using a [loose schema](PositionPaper.ClearFailuresViaSchema.document.md) that describes certain logs and what good and bad looks like!